hpfem/hermes/doc/src/hermes2d/tutorial-1/poisson.rst

     MatrixSolverType matrix_solver = SOLVER_UMFPACK;

-Besides UMFPACK, one can use SOLVER_AMESOS, SOLVER_MUMPS, SOLVER_PARDISO, SOLVER_PETSC, and
+Besides UMFPACK, one can use SOLVER_AMESOS, SOLVER_MUMPS, SOLVER_PETSC, and
 SOLVER_SUPERLU (and matrix-free SOLVER_NOX for nonlinear problems. this will be discussed later).